Sivonenko/react-template/README.md

     "prettier": "^2.2.1"
     }

+## .eslintcache

-# .eslintcache has been added to .gitignore.
+.eslintcache has been added to .gitignore.

+## .env

-# The file named .env inclides SASS_PATH fro comfortable work with SASS.
+The file named .env inclides SASS_PATH for comfortable work with SASS.

+## Homepage

-# You should fill your GiHub nickname and the name of your project in the package.json field "homepage": "https://malyshkoserhii.github.io/my-app".
+You should fill your GiHub nickname and the name of your project in the package.json field "homepage": "https://malyshkoserhii.github.io/my-app".

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).